 While you cannot apply for a specific host organization, after your interviews EDF will provide an up-to-date list of participating organizations and projects.
 You will be able to indicate the organizations you have a high interest in.

-Matches with host organizations occur in two waves: at the end of February for early applicants and at the end of March for regular applicants.
-You are given two weeks to accept the match.
+Matches with host organizations occur in two waves: mid-February for early applicants and mid-March for regular applicants.
+Candidates who advance to the matching round will receive notice of a more specific timeline.
+If you receive a match, you are given two weeks to accept.